Our Gaelic names policy is intended to support and facilitate the Scottish Government's initiative to promote Scottish culture.

-- support the National Gaelic Language Plan 2012-2017 which sets out “to secure an increase in the number of people learning, speaking and using Gaelic in Scotland” through the appropriate depiction of Gaelic names.
+- Support the National Gaelic Language Plan 2018-2023 which sets out “to secure an increase in the number of people learning, speaking and using Gaelic in Scotland” through the appropriate depiction of Gaelic names.

-- work with key institutions, societies and individuals to ensure consistency of Gaelic name depiction; and
+- Work with key institutions, societies and individuals to ensure consistency of Gaelic name depiction.

 We will not:

 - Convert to Gaelic any existing anglicised names on the authority of any one individual.

 Download our policies here: